 Currently the plant is owned by the Federal Electricity Commission.

-The Mexican nuclear power plant has two nuclear reactors of 1634MW each, bringing the total installed capacity in the plant is 1634 MW.
+The Mexican nuclear power plant has 2 nuclear reactors of 1634 MW each, so the total installed capacity in the plant is 1,634 MW.

 The Embalse nuclear power plant is a central power generation, located near the city of Embalse, province of Cordoba in Argentina.

 In addition to power generation has other applications in nuclear medicine because thanks to their recharge nuclear fuel during operation, is also used to generate isotopes for medical applications, such as cobalt 60

 From the point of view of the capacity of power generation, nuclear power plant reservoir has a capacity of 648 MWe gross power.